 Monochromatic radiation is passed through a gaseous or liquid sample, the light is scattered and detected

-Rotational Raman Spectroscopy
+Rotational Raman Spectroscopy | ||||||||

-The rotational Raman spectrum is inherently weak, so high intensity light and sensitive detectors are required.
+The Laser The rotational Raman spectrum is inherently weak, so high intensity light and sensitive detectors are required.
 Lasers produce a narrow, highly monochromatic, coherent beam which can be focused very finely onto a small sample.
 Continuous lasers routinely have powers of up to several watts. but with good detectors, Raman spectra can be observed even using He/Ne lasers.
 Rare gas lasers (based on Ar+ or Kr+, for example) which are often used in Raman experiments, can produce light a million times more intense than sunlight.
+Microscope Objective This focuses incoming laser light onto the sample and collects the scattered light.
+This outgoing light includes both Rayleigh and Raman scattered light.
+Detector At the spectrometer incoming radiation is dispersed with a grating, and then detected using diodes, a camera or another type of detector.
+Detectors may be cooled in liquid nitrogen to reduce thermal noise. | ||||||||

-- Unlike infrared spectroscopy both incident and scattered radiation are typically at ultra-violet or visible frequencies so glass or quartz optics and sample containers can be used; water is often a feasible solvent.
+- The laser produces a narrow beam of light; consequently a spectrum can be obtained from very small samples, or from small areas in larger samples, which allows characterisation of different regions of a surface, for example. - Unlike infrared spectroscopy both incident and scattered radiation are typically at ultra-violet or visible frequencies so glass or quartz optics and sample containers can be used; water is often a feasible solvent.
 In contrast, IR spectra usually require the use of NaCl or KBr plates.
+Disadvantages - High-powered lasers may lead to decomposition of the sample. - Florescence occurs when an electronically excited molecule decays back to the ground state spontaneously.
+Such radiation can completely swamp the weak Raman signal.
+Using a different laser frequency can generally solve this problem. |

 Interpreting the Spectrum